Strong coupling constant from moments of quarkonium correlators revisited: Introduction

 \section{Introduction}

-There is a large ongoing effort in lattice QCD dedicated to the determination of the strong coupling constant, $\alpha_s$, since it is important for the precision tests of the Standard Model, see Refs. \cite{FLAG19,Komijani:2020kst} for recent reviews.
+There are many lattice QCD calculations aiming to obtain the strong coupling constant, $\alpha_s$, using different methods, since it is important for the precision tests of the Standard Model, see Refs. \cite{FLAG19,Komijani:2020kst} for recent reviews.
 One of the methods to determine $\alpha_s$ on the lattice is to consider moments of quarkonium correlators.
 The method was pioneered by HPQCD collaboration \cite{Allison:2008xk} in 2008 and used in many lattice calculations since \cite{McNeile:2010ji,Chakraborty:2014aca,Maezawa:2016vgv,Nakayama:2016atf,Petreczky:2019ozv}.
 One of the challenges in this method is to obtain reliable continuum results for the moments of quarkonium correlators.
 To deal with this problem Bayesian fits have been used in Refs. \cite{Allison:2008xk,McNeile:2010ji,Chakraborty:2014aca}.
-On the other hand the analyses of Refs. \cite{Maezawa:2016vgv,Petreczky:2019ozv} have used many lattice spacings, utilizing a large set of gauge ensembles from HotQCD collaboration \cite{Bazavov:2011nk,Bazavov:2014pvz} as well as additional gauge configurations on very fine lattices with $a<0.04$ fm \cite{Bazavov:2017dsy}.
+On the other hand the analysis of Refs. \cite{Maezawa:2016vgv,Petreczky:2019ozv} uses many lattice spacings, utilizing a large set of gauge ensembles from HotQCD collaboration \cite{Bazavov:2011nk,Bazavov:2014pvz} as well as additional gauge configurations on very fine lattices with $a<0.04$ fm \cite{Bazavov:2017dsy}.
 However, even with eleven different lattice spacings the continuum extrapolation of the moments of quarkonium correlators turned out to be challenging.
 The continuum extrapolations in Refs. \cite{Petreczky:2019ozv} were reasonably stable for $m_h=m_c$ and $m_h=1.5m_c$.
-However, for larger heavy-quark masses, namely $m_h=2m_c,~3m_c$ and $4m_c$ they turned out to be problematic.
+However, for larger heavy-quark masses, namely $m_h=2m_c$,~$3m_c$ and $4m_c$ they turned out to be problematic.
 As the result the strong coupling constant determined from the lattice results for $m_h=2m_c$ was significantly lower, and inconsistent with the results obtained at the lowest two quark masses.
 The $\alpha_s$ value from the combined analysis at different $m_h$ therefore turned out to be lower than other determinations from the moments of quarkonium correlators and had large errors.
 The aim of this paper is to improve the analysis of Ref. \cite{Petreczky:2019ozv} at larger quark masses through the combined fits of the lattice results at different quark masses and resolve the above discrepancy.
 The other problem in the determination of the strong coupling constant is the proper estimate of the perturbative error.
 This is closely related to the choice of the renormalization scale, which should be proportional to $m_h$.
 In Refs. \cite{Allison:2008xk,McNeile:2010ji,Chakraborty:2014aca,Nakayama:2016atf} $\mu=3 m_h$ was used, while in Refs. \cite{Maezawa:2016vgv,Petreczky:2019ozv} the renormalization scale $\mu$ was set to be equal to $m_h$.
 In this paper we will use many choices of the renormalization scale $\mu$ and demonstrate the consistency of the corresponding $\alpha_s$ determinations ensuring that the estimate of the perturbative uncertainties is reliable.